MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/what-s-new-in-unified-service-desk.md

 ### Preview: Use Chrome Process hosting type to host web applications in Unified Service Desk

 Use Chrome Process to host web applications in Unified Service Desk client application.
-The Chrome Process is based on **CefSharp**, which is an open source **framework** for embedding a web browser engine based on the **Chromium** core.
+The Chrome Process is based on **CefSharp**, an open source framework, which uses the chromium core that powers many modern browsers.

 The advantages of using the Chrome process hosting method are as follows:

 - Chrome Process is available on different Windows OS server versions (Client and Server).
-- Chrome Process is highly functional and reliable.
+- Chrome Process is highly reliable.
 - Easy configurations to host the applications in Unified Service Desk.
 - Switch easily from one browser to another for your entire organization.
+- Chrome Process pooling feature that reuses the chrome processes and mimics inline navigation provides enhanced performance and memory optimizations.

 More information: [Use Chrome Process to host web applications in Unified Service Desk](chrome-process.md)

 ### Preview: Integrate channel using Channel Integration Framework

 Bring your channel providers and integrate them with Unified Service Desk client application using the Microsoft Dynamics 365 Channel Integration Framework.

+If your organization wants to use the cloud-based channel that you have developed using the [Channel Integration Framework](/dynamics365/customer-engagement/developer/channel-integration-framework/channel-integration-framework), you can integrate the same channel in Unified Service Desk with minimal configuration experience.
+In turn, this eliminates the need for developing multiple channels.

 The User Interface Integration (UII) framework provides a hosted control - **Channel Integration Framework** for you to host the channel provider within Unified Service Desk client application.